 Here are five reasons why all B2B organisations need a content marketing strategy to support B2B digital marketing.

 1. Quality regularly basis content builds trust

 There are undeniable SEO benefits of persistently talking about the same topics.
 But it’s at the human interaction level, rather than technical level, where the benefits of content marketing are most interesting.
-Talking frequently and in detail about particular topics creates reliabilty which leads to you being trusted.
-Trust is the first step on the path to transaction.
+Talking frequently and in detail about particular topics creates reliability which leads to you being trusted.
+Trust is the first step on the path to a transaction.

 2. Companies need to use people to tell meaningful stories

 People do business with people they trust and like.
 Shared and personal experiences can underpin relationships and can be effectively used to build engagement.
 Advertising in the 1960′s looked to profile particular people and sell them solutions to their problems and this has largely remained the same in marketing today.

 All communication needs to be two-way.
 It’s not enough to tell all the time, you need to listen, react and respond.
 Social has spread right through all facets of modern business and modern marketing.
 In CRM, companies like Salesforce.com have bought into social media with outfits like Radian6, whilst the latest version of Google throws back recommendations from your contacts in amongst your search results.

 4. The web finds liars out, quickly

 Social media has balanced the playing field and created an outlet for disaffected customers.
 Whilst great viral commentary can make a business, one bad experience can destroy it as let-down customers realize they are not alone.
 Best to be open and transparent from the start.